Complete Guide

 Heading Hierarchy

-Your headings (H1, H2, H3, etc.) act as an outline for both users and search engines, signaling what each section is about.
-There should be exactly one H1 per page containing your primary keyword, followed by logical H2 and H3 subheadings that organize your content.
-A broken or chaotic heading structure makes it harder for search engines to understand your page's topic and weakens your relevance signals.
+Your headings (H1, H2, H3, etc.) act as an outline for both users and search engines, signaling what each section covers.
+There should be exactly one H1 per page — containing your primary keyword — followed by logical H2 and H3 subheadings.
+A broken or jumbled heading structure makes it harder for search engines to understand your topic and weakens your relevance signals.

 8